pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 > **Note:**
 >
-> Currently the configuration is not available on the TiDB Cloud console.
+> Currently, the CMEK configuration is not available on the TiDB Cloud console.
 You can only configure the project using TiDB Cloud API.

 1. Create a new project and enable AWS CMEK using the [Create a project](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Project/operation/CreateProject) endpoint of TiDB Cloud API.